mulle-sde/mulle-sde/README.md

 ## mulle-sde extension

-*Extensions* add support for build systems, language runtimes and other tools to mulle-sde. *Extensions* are used during *init* to setup a project.
-A project, setup with a hypothetically "spellcheck" mulle-sde extension, might look like this:

 ![](dox/mulle-sde-extension.png)

-There is a *patternfile* `00-text-all` to classify interesting files to spellcheck.
-There is a *callback* `text-callback` that gets activated via this *patternfile* that will schedule the *task* `aspell-task.sh`.
-The extension also installs a template file `demo.txt` to get things going quickly.
+*Extensions* add support for build systems, language runtimes and other tools like editors and IDEs to mulle-sde. *Extensions* are used during *init* to setup a project.

 *mulle-sde* knows about five different extension types